Dockerizing/IGUANA/README.md

 Docker container for [IGUANA](https://github.com/AKSW/IGUANA), which is both a program and an API framework for benchmarking SPARQL Endpoints.

+Please contact the IGUANA guys, if you have troubles with IGUANA itself, because we only provide the Docker container.

 ### Build

 To build the container execute: